Consequences of Missing Elements on a Tax Invoice

 • Press Enter after selecting a transaction.

-• Enter or select the information that is required for the initial exception type.
+• You should enter or select the required information for the initial exception type.

-• Do the steps again and again until all the problems are fixed.
+• Repeat the steps until you fix all the problems.

 • How do I fix a GST error?

-If there were mistakes in the GST F5/F7/F8 that you sent in, you should file GST F7 to fix them.
+If you made mistakes in the GST F5/F7/F8 you sent, file GST F7 to fix them.

 It is also not possible to change e-invoices through the e-invoice site.
 The taxpayer must either send a debit note or change or cancel the e-invoice on the GST site.